-Hampshire Outdoor Service offers advice and guidance to any of the above during work hours on 01962 876218.
+Hampshire Outdoors offers advice and guidance to any of the above during work hours on 01962 876218.
+In a serious emergency, if you cannot contact your own provider, you can use the HCC numbers above.

 - Not only must the parents of any injured pupils be notified as a priority, but arrangements should be made for all parents to be contacted regarding the safety of their particular child(ren). - If necessary, assistance should be given to transport parents to their injured child if he/she is hospitalised. - If necessary, an incident centre should be established as soon as possible at school. - Refer all press/media enquiries to the Media Centres: HCC 01962 845626 / PCC:023 9268 8073/ SCC 023 8083 2001 / WBC 01635 519125, or via the emergency contacts above.